jmromer/Squawker/README.md

 * **Follow model**:
   Track the squawks of people you find interesting (or enraging?)
 * **Activity Feed**:
-  Uses a SQL subquery to fetch squawks for a given user, as well as those from followeed (users the given user is following)
+  Uses a SQL subquery to fetch squawks for a given user, as well as those from followees (users the given user is following)
 * **Forgotten Password**:
   Uses ActionMailer and SendGrid to send the user a password-reset link
 * **"Remember me" option**:
   On sign-in, elect to install a permanent cookie rather than a temporary one
-* **Bootrstrap styling**:
+* **Bootstrap styling**:
   Uses Twitter bootrstrap, with some tweaks in SASS
 * **Tested**:
   Test suite written in RSpec, automated with Guard.
 Users generated with Factory Girl and Faker.